Are Moving Costs Tax Deductible?

 If you have ongoing work with your employer, but are required to relocate interstate for work, you may be able to claim some tax deductions.
 For example, your employer might have an office in Sydney and another in Brisbane.
 If you are moving from Sydney to Brisbane, the journey to your new residence can be broken down into segments:

 - Sydney branch office to Brisbane branch office

 - Brisbane branch office to new home

-In this example, the first and third segments of the journey are not tax deductible, as they are considered regular travel to and from work and private residence (personal travel).
+In this example, the first and third segments of the journey are not tax deductible.
+They consider them as regular travel to and from work and private residence (personal travel).
 The second segment of the journey, from Sydney branch office to Brisbane branch office entails a journey from workplace to workplace.
 This workplace related travel is tax deductible.
 Although this tax break doesn’t automatically cover the move of your household belongings, it will certainly help to offset moving costs.

 In some circumstances the Australian Government will assist by shouldering some relocation costs.
 If you have been long-term unemployed or are disadvantaged in other ways, your Job Service Australia Provider may be able to help with relocation costs to another city.
-Concessions are also available for people relocating for study purposes, and although not directly related to house moving expenses, will also help to offset overall costs.
+Concessions are also available for people relocating for study purposes.
+Although not directly related to house moving expenses, will also help to offset overall costs.

 Finding tax deductions